Introduction to Heat Map in Tableau

 From the below screenshot we can understand that the graph is not very clear on expressing the data.
 It can be seen that there are 17 lines which are causing overlap and many of the subcategories are much smaller on the scale compared with the others which make it very difficult to analyze the graph.
 Under such a scenario, a heat map has to be chosen.

 Steps to Create Heat Map in Tableau

-Below are a few steps to create heat map in tableau.
+Below are a few steps to create a heat map in tableau:

 Step 1 – Select the appropriate layout of rows and columns which will be used as the visualization grid.
 For the concerned data set, months have to be listed as columns in the top view.
 The month of the order date dimension will create the column and it has to be put column shelf.
 Next, the subcategory should be placed in the rows shelf.
 Thus each subcategory in the data set will have independent rows.